Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6750 XT should in theory be a lot faster than the Radeon RX 580 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 6750 XT should theoretically be much superior to the Radeon RX 580 in general. (explain)

-Texel RateThe Radeon RX 6750 XT should be a lot (about 90%) more effective at anisotropic filtering than the Radeon RX 580. (explain)
+Texel RateThe Radeon RX 6750 XT should be quite a bit (approximately 90%) more effective at texture filtering than the Radeon RX 580. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison